annikabrownog/annikabrown.github.io/index.md

     <br><br>
     I became interested in these topics through volunteering and interning during high school and my bachelors in the US.
 I began working with NGOs and community programs at age 15, doing on-the-ground work with children, families, and marginalized groups such as refugees and homeless individuals.
 Now I combine that practical experience with research, studying the issues I encountered first-hand and seeking solutions that are developed in collaboration with those in need.
 I’m interested in the intersection of practice and research, and finding ways to apply real-world experiences.
     <br><br>
     Outside of work and research, I love being outdoors.
-I enjoy camping, hiking, kayaking, and cycling.
-I also love to go on adventure trips, whether that is backpacking in Alaska, or horseback riding in Kyrgyzstan.
+You will find me camping, hiking, kayaking, trekking, uphill skiing, or on a horse.
 </div>
   <div class="about-image">
     <img src="{{ '/assets/pic.jpg' | relative_url }}" alt="Annika Brown">